tc39/proposal-pattern-matching/README.md

 There are several types of value patterns, performing different types of tests.

-### Primitive Pattern
+### Primitive Patterns

-All primitive values can be used directly as matcher patterns, representing a test that the subject matches the specified value, using [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) semantics (except when otherwise noted).
+All primitive values and variable names can be used directly as matcher patterns, representing a test that the subject matches the specified value, using [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) semantics (except when otherwise noted).